-Born in Chicago, Earon Davis, J.D., M.P.H., is a transdisciplinary teacher and writer studying human nature and society, cognitive dissonance, human resilience and global wisdom traditions.
+Born in Chicago, Earon Davis, J.D., M.P.H., is a transdisciplinary teacher and writer studying human nature and society, cognitive dissonance, stress, diversity, human resilience, and global wisdom traditions.
 Earon’s formal education is in sociology, law and public health.
 In his ever-morphing career, he has integrated study and experience in government policy and regulation, environmental policy, systems thinking, consulting, writing and advocacy, holistic health, nonprofit management, education, ethnomusicology, inter-spirituality and bodywork.

 Contributions to Humans & Nature: